swaptacular/swpt_accounts/protocol.rst

    this can be a negative number.
 Server implementations are free to fulfill or ignore this wish.
 Normally, this would be ``0``.

+min_interest_rate : float
+   The minimal acceptable interest rate.
+This instructs the server that if the interest rate on the account becomes smaller than this value, the transfer MUST NOT be successful.
+This can be useful when the transferred amount may need to be decreased if the interest rate on the account has decreased.
+The value MUST be equal or bigger than ``-100``.
+Normally, it would be ``-100``.

 max_commit_delay : int32
    The period (in seconds) during which the prepared transfer can be committed successfully.
 This instructs the server that the